 Plan Code: 5014B/C

-The Associate in Arts in Journalism for Transfer degree is designed to provide students with exciting hands-on media training for students interested in journalism or other mass communication career options.
+This program is designed to provide students with exciting hands-on media training for students interested in journalism or other mass communication career options.
 Courses such as Beginning Newswriting and Reporting, Intro to Global Communication, Multimedia Newsroom, Photojournalism and Magazine Feature Writing prepare students to become strong researchers, information gatherers, vital communicators and advocates needed today in industries such as journalism, reporting, news production, advertising, media relations, public information and other forms of mass communications.
 Students also develop important technical skills in industry software and learn vital production processes while building social skills.
 Students are trained to be knowledgeable of the variety of jobs, functions and production process of the mass media industry.
 They will be able to produce quality media content based on current media standards and they will understand the role of journalism and mass media in society.
 The study of journalism develops critical reading, writing, and thinking skills that are crucial for success at the university level.
 The overall mission of this program is to aid students in developing the requisite knowledge and skills to excel upon transfer to the CSU and UC systems.

 Program Student Learning Outcomes